-The focus of this unit is the ecological, historical, and social contexts of relationships between humans and outdoor environments in Australia.
-Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
+The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
+Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.
 Students consider several factors that influence relationships with outdoor environments.

-- Historical relationships with outdoor environments - Relationships with Australian environments since 1990
+- Changing human relationships with outdoor environments - Relationships with Australian environments in the past decade

-Unit 4 Sustainable Outdoor Relationships
+Unit 4 Sustainable outdoor environments

-In this unit, students explore the sustainable use and management of outdoor environments.
-They examine the contemporary state of environments in Australia, consider the importance of healthy outdoor environments, and examine the issues relating to the capacity of outdoor environments to support the future needs of the Australian population.
-Students examine the importance of developing a balance between human needs and the conservation of outdoor environments and consider the skills needed to be environmentally responsible citizens.
+In this unit students explore the sustainable use and management of outdoor environments.
+They observe and assess the health of outdoor environments and consider the importance of this health for the future of Australian outdoor environments and the Australian population.

+Students examine the importance of the sustainability of human relationships with outdoor environments and the urgent need to balance human needs and the needs of outdoor environments.
+They investigate current acts and conventions as well as management strategies for achieving and maintaining healthy and sustainable Australian outdoor environments in contemporary Australian society.

-- Healthy outdoor environments - Sustainable outdoor environments
+- The importance of healthy outdoor environments - The future of outdoor environments